 5. You’ll find One of the most interesting churches in Europe here

 Plenty of churches to see in Timişoara, but there is one church you cannot miss.
 This is the Orthodox Metropolitan Cathedral.
 Not only striking due to its size, but also because of the style.
-Precisely the goal of the architects behind the design.
+By the way, the three squares tour I mentioned earlier also has a stop at this church.
+The grand exterior was precisely the goal of the architects who designed it.
 They wanted to build one of the most beautiful cathedrals in the world.
 I doubt that this is the most beautiful church in the world, but it is certainly pretty unique.
-All building materials for the church come from this Romanian region and the patron on the roof is inspired by Romanian traditional clothing.
+All building materials for the church come from the surrounding region and the patron on the roof is inspired by Romanian traditional clothing.

 6. It is perfect for couples: Romance in the Rose Garden

 ‘Little Vienna’ is not the only nickname for Timişoara.
 This city is also called the ‘City of Roses’.
 In 1891 the Royal Rose Garden was opened in Timişoara.
 It was a huge park with more than 1200 roses.
 This garden was a project of Wilhelm Muhle, the royal florist for the Austro-Hungarian empire.
 Unfortunately, the garden was destroyed during World War I and II.
-In the fifties, the communist government started reconstruction, which is why today we can still enjoy the sight of about 600 roses species.
+In the 1950s, the communist government started reconstruction, which is why today we can still enjoy the sight of about 600 rose varieties.

 7. Timişoara also has a quirky side